qucontrol/openquad/doc/contributing/contributing.rst

 .. _virtual environment: https://docs.python.org/3/glossary.html#term-virtual-environment
 .. _this guide: https://docs.python.org/3/library/venv.html#module-venv

-To install the package along with additional development dependencies, run
+To install the latest commit of the package along with additional development dependencies, clone the package and run the following command in the package root directory:

 .. code-block:: bash

-   python -m pip install -e openquad[dev,extras]
+   python -m pip install -e .[dev,extras]

 If you don’t have `pip`_ installed, the `Python installation guide`_, respectively the `Python Packaging User Guide`_ can guide you through the